noahehall/multicloud/providers/aws/services/migration/dms.md

 ## features

-- migrate non aws databases to dynamodb, rds, aurora, etc
+- migrate non/aws databases to other aws databases across regions and AZs
 - maintain high availability and minimal downtime during the migration with multi-az and ongoing data replication and monitoring
 - supports hetero/homogeneous db migrations
 - Create redundancies of business-critical databases and data stores to minimize downtime and protect against any data loss.